aportno/utxo-blockchain-java/README.md

 In a P2P environment, each peer is a server and a client.
 In our first example, we will have a 2 user P2P chat program, each server is dedicated to message receiving and each client is dedicated to sending messages.

+The class `PeerTCP` contains three parts:
+* the driver class `PeerTCP` itself
+* `PeerTCPIncomingMessageManager`
+* `PeerTCPOutgoingMessageManager`

+`PeerTCP` starts an instance of `PeerTCPOutgoingMessageManager` before creating a TCP server socket.
+This is to avoid being blocked by the server socket. `PeerTCPOutgoingMessageManager` wraps around a client socket and is dedicated to sending messages. `PeerTCPIncomingMessageManager` wraps a server side socket connection to manage incoming messages.
+Not that `PeerTCPIncomingMessageManager` does not send messages and `PeerTCPOutgoingMessageManager` does not receive messages.

+**UDP and TCP chat programs**

+The two chat programs we created above have the disadvantage of only allowing messaging between two users.
+Since blockchain has a prominent broadcasting feature, we need to write another chat program in which more than two users can share their message on a discussion board.
+For this multiuser chat program, we will have a central server that acts like a message routing center, accepting multiple connections simultaneously and forwarding messages to all users.
+The central server is critical.
+Without it, no communication among the users is available.

+We create `SimpleTextMessage` class to unify the messages in the network.
+Every message received and sent is a `SimpleTextMessage` containing the name of the sender and the message from the sender.

+There's 3 classes needed on the server side:
+1) a driver class which is also responsible for accepting incoming connection requests
+2) a `UserChannelInfo` class to wrap the socket from the driver class and manage all socket-to-socket communication
+3) a `ServerMessageManager` polls the queue from time to time, forwards messages to participating clients i.e., broadcasting